iamdrscott/NIEM.github.io/technical/json/guidance/README.md

     6. Section 2.8: Explain rationale for `rdf:value` (for case of simple content with no attributes), borrowing from (to be deleted) 5.5.2; present alternative of no `rdf:value`, explain tradeoff
-       * ok
+       * ^ NOT NEEDED GIVEN NEXT CHANGE
        * Make `rdf:value` as-needed, optional, and caveat emptor to the reader.
+Put same caveat into section 2.5
+       * ^ DONE
     7. Section 2.11: Add statement that there must be at least one other pair (or
       @id will be interpreted as a reference rather than an identified node as described in section 2.12)